 Or, if you feel overwhelmed by your workload and don’t know how you’re going to manage all of your tasks, ask your team for support.
 As a new employee, your team is there to guide you and support you.
 And, because they’re more experienced, they can pull on their experience to help you think of new ways to approach your task list and increase your productivity.

 Asking for the help and support you need—including the right tools—will help you thrive in your first role.
 If you’re having trouble staying on top of your to-do list, a planner is the perfect tool to help you get you organized.
-Get started one of Canva’s planner templates, like the Yellow Minimalist Daily Planner or the Simple White Boxes Ocean Daily Planner.
+Get started one of Canva’s planner templates, like the Yellow Minimalist Daily Planner(opens in a new tab or window) or the Simple White Boxes Ocean Daily Planner(opens in a new tab or window).

 If there’s one truth about the business world, it’s this—everyone makes mistakes.
 And as someone working in their first job, you’re probably going to make more mistakes than most.